informatica-unica/lip/setup-git/README.md

 ## 2. Link `git` to your GitHub account

-To manage your online repository from the command line you need the [GitHub CLI](https://github.com/cli/cli).
+To manage your online repositories from the command line you need the [GitHub CLI](https://github.com/cli/cli).
 Follow the [installation instructions](https://github.com/cli/cli) that suit your Linux distribution.

 Once you have `gh` installed, authenticate by running: